Fault tolerance: Fault tolerance techniques

 Research into the kinds of tolerances needed for critical systems involves a large amount of interdisciplinary work.
 The more complex the system, the more carefully all possible interactions have to be considered and prepared for.
-Considering the importance of high-value systems in transport, public utilities and the military, the field of topics that touch on research is very wide: it can include such obvious subjects as software modeling and reliability, or hardware design, to arcane elements such as stochastic models, graph theory, formal or exclusionary logic, parallel processing, remote data transmission, and more.
+Considering the importance of high-value systems in transport, public utilities, finance, public safety and the military, the field of topics that touch on research is very wide: it can include such obvious subjects as software modeling and reliability, or hardware design, to arcane elements such as stochastic models, graph theory, formal or exclusionary logic, parallel processing, remote data transmission, and more.

 Replication

 Spare components address the first fundamental characteristic of fault tolerance in three ways: